-Fruit Routes is a unique project and art installation made up of over 150 trees providing an enriched habitat for people, plants, insects and animals, as well as a location for cultural activities and outdoor learning.
-The project has become a great example of a Living Lab project with partnerships in the Design School, School of the Arts and Architecture Schools.
+Fruit Routes was established in 2011 as a unique project and art installation made up of over 150 trees providing an enriched habitat for people, plants, insects and animals, as well as a location for cultural activities and outdoor learning as part of the campus’ living lab.